 The Lower Beat comprises the Lower Irrigation, Lummels and Red Brae pools.
 The Lummels is the classic of the whole stretch.
 It is formed below a fast run of water which takes the river into a deep concentrated headstream rushing in from a high clay bank on the south side.
 Fish lie in the long head rush and various basins below.
 The pool then deepens considerably and the current pace slows to provide a fine body of water with an even steam.
 This section offers, what at times is quite outstanding, floating line fishing.

-The magnificent holding pool of Upper Irrigation at summer level
+The magnificent holding pool of Red Rock at summer level

 - Wading is generally easy and may not be required in high water.
 A wading staff is advised when wading the Stone, Red Rock and Lummels pools.